rajanbajaj/TSP_SimulatedAnnealing/README.md

 # SOLUTION
 To solve the given problem the Simulated Annealing is modified using a reverse operator to move to the next neighbor.
-This operator inverses the path between randomly selected indices ‘i’ and ‘j’.
+This operator inverses the path between randomly selected indices â€˜iâ€™ and â€˜jâ€™.
 And then the probability function is used to find probability of selecting the move.
 As temperature decreases we come closer to optimal solution required.

 # RESULT
 Results are displayed in table:

 TestCase      Distance

 Euc_100     1652.24651291062

 Euc_250     2730.00507528521

 Euc_500     3781.05805703443

 NonEuc_100  5324.57794986620

 NonEuc_250  13012.4409655095

 NonEuc_500  25656.5499723088

 # Authors